nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 @Args('id') id: string
 ```

 However, in this case, the `number` type is used, and it presents a challenge.
-The `number` type doesn't give us enough information about the expected GraphQL representation (e.g., `Int` vs. `Float`).
+The `number` TypeScript type doesn't give us enough information about the expected GraphQL representation (e.g., `Int` vs. `Float`).
 Thus we have to **explicitly** pass the type reference.

 Query handler methods can take multiple arguments.
 Let's imagine that we want to fetch an author based on its `firstName` and `lastName`.
 In this case, we can call `@Args` twice: